- Type of Construction loans in Texas

 How you finance the construction of your new home will play a significant role in whether you’ll be pleased with the whole process or entirely stressed-out.
 Let us take the stress out of building your dream home.
 Our one-time close Texas construction loan is the best in the industry and not offered elsewhere, not by any other lender in the country.
 It is our specialty product, take advantage of it.

-For more information about the conventional-conforming one-time close construction loan, with a 95% loan-to-value (LTV), call us at (866) 717-9695 or use the tools on this website to get started.
+For more information about the conventional-conforming one-time close construction loan, with a 95% loan-to-value (LTV), call The Texas Mortgage Pros at (866) 828-9198 or use the tools on this website to get started.